Zygo/bees/README.md

 to its filesystem size without forcing admins to do math at install time.
-At the same time, the duplicate block alignment constraint can be as low as 4K, allowing efficient deduplication of files with narrowly-aligned duplicate block offsets (e.g. compiled binaries and VM/disk images).
+At the same time, the duplicate block alignment constraint can be as low as 4K, allowing efficient deduplication of files with narrowly-aligned duplicate block offsets (e.g. compiled binaries and VM/disk images) even if the effective block size is much larger.

 The Bees hash table is loaded into RAM at startup (using hugepages if available), mlocked, and synced to persistent storage by trickle-writing